vacavaca/metronome/README.md

 Why?
 ====
-One day I searched for the metronome and the first page of results was full of really bad ones, so I decided to create this.
+One day I was looking for a metronome and the first page of search results was full of really bad ones, so I decided to make this simple app.

 So what?
 ========